 Savoury Austrian food is primarily based on meat, poultry, root vegetables, dairy, and grains.
 Austrian desserts mostly work their magic using chocolate, soft cheese, yeast, compotes and jams.
-You can shop for food from Austria online, or at local supermarkets during your vacation.
+You can best shop for food from Austria at local supermarkets during your vacation.

 Clear Soups With Solid Ingredients